Charities by Category:

-Established in 1894, Herzog Hospital is Israel’s foremost centre for geriatric, respiratory, mental health and psychotrauma care, treatment and research.
-It currently maintains 330 patient beds, with another 270 scheduled to come on line with the construction of a new medical pavilion.
+Established in 1894 in Jerusalem, Herzog Hospital is Israel’s foremost centre for geriatric, respiratory, mental health and psychotrauma care and research.
+With the opening of the new medical pavilion, the hospital has added 270 beds to Herzog’s existing 330 beds.
 A Children’s Chronic Respiratory Care Department treats children ranging in age from three months to 21 years.

 0161 166 3492

 Shalva, the Israel Association for the Care and Inclusion of Persons with Disabilities, is dedicated to providing transformative care for individuals with disabilities, empowering their families and promoting social inclusion.
 Non-denominational, Shalva’s programmes provide an all-encompassing range of services for thousands of individuals from infancy to adulthood.
 Additionally, Shalva supports and enables families to raise their children with disabilities within the family framework.
 Through more than three decades of award-winning programmes, Shalva partners with various institutions in advocacy efforts and is a leader in inclusion activities.

 The Shalva National Centre’s advanced programmes and facilities create new frontiers in disability rehabilitation, research, and inclusion; defining new standards in the field and impacting the world beyond those in Shalva’s direct care. https://www.facebook.com/ShalvaUK